-Please note that due to Covid-19 this course is being run virtually over four mornings.
+Please note that due to Covid-19 this course is being run virtually over two days.

 By the end of the course you should:

 - Have the information and skills to manage geotechnical aspects of your work in quarries effectively

 - Be able to take an active role in quarry design